MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 To deactivate an active role assignment, the following values are required.

 1. **PrincipalId** - identifier of the principal to which the assignment is being granted.
 For example, a user or a group.
 For groups, they must be assignable to roles.
-That is, the **isAssignableToRole** property of the group is set to `true`.
+That is, the **IsAssignableToRole** property of the group is set to `true`.
-1. **RoleDefinitionID** - identifier of the unifiedRoleDefinition the assignment is for.
-Read only.
+1. **RoleDefinitionID** - identifier of the UnifiedRoleDefinition the assignment is for.
+It is read only.
 1. **DirectoryScopeId** - identifier of the directory object representing the scope of the assignment.
 Use `/` for tenant-wide scope.
 Use `AppScopeId` to limit the scope to an application only.
 1. **Action** - this should be set to `SelfDeactivate`.
-1. **Justification** - a message provided by users and administrators when create the request about why it is needed.
+1. **Justification** - a message provided by users and administrators when creating the request about why it is needed.

 The **ScheduleInfo** value is not required.